climate-resource/csiro-hydrogen-esm-inputs/README.md

 TODO: write the list of variables and sources that should be downloaded.
 [@jared I have left this to-do, this is good enough for now.
 I am happy to write a little download script (same as what I did for concentrations) if helpful.]

-- are files in data/raw/gridding meant to be sourced from elsewhere?